singularityhub/sregistry/docs/_docs/install/settings.md

 the callback url here should be `http://[your-domain]/complete/twitter`.

-## Config

-In the [config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py) you need to define the following:

 ### Google Analytics

-If you want to add a Google analytics code, you can do this in the settings/config.py:
+If you want to add a Google analytics code, you can do this in the settings.py:

 ```python
 GOOGLE_ANALYTICS = "UA-XXXXXXXXX"